 - He has acted for a wide variety of private and government employers including Hunter New England Local Health District, North Sydney and Central Coast Area Health Service, Department of Education and Communities, NSW Roads and Maritime Service, NSW Police Force and numerous local government organisations such as Lake Macquarie City Council, Parramatta City Council and Gosford City Council.
 In addition, he has acted for a number of self-insured corporations such as BHP and Coles.

-- Andrew has run litigated workers compensation matters involving multiple parties and insurers in the Workers Compensation Commission, NSW District and Supreme Courts, the Residual Jurisdiction of the NSW District Court, the NSW Court of Appeal and High Court of Australia.
-Andrew personally represents clients at Workers Compensation Commission teleconferences, conciliations, arbitrations and mediations.
+- Andrew has run litigated workers compensation matters involving multiple parties and insurers in the Personal Injury Commission, NSW District and Supreme Courts, the Residual Jurisdiction of the NSW District Court, the NSW Court of Appeal and High Court of Australia.
+Andrew personally represents clients at Personal Injury Commission teleconferences, conciliations, arbitrations and mediations.

 - Andrew has extensive experience identifying and advising his clients in relation to possible work injury damages claims, whilst he also has extensive experience defending work injury damages claims on behalf of employers and insurers.
 In addition to participating in work injury damages mediations, he has extensive experience in providing advice in relation to his client’s liability for such claims and the potential range of damages, whilst he also provides advice in relation to the possible settlement and/or the future conduct of such claims.